 - Our Work

 CITP’s interdisciplinary tech policy clinic gives our research community the opportunity to contribute to vital policy discussions concerning the role of digital technologies in our society.
-We engage with policy makers by using their policy challenges to prompt state-of-the-art research that advances and translates that research into practical proposals that directly advance the public interest.
+We engage directly with policy makers to develop state-of-the-art research and we translate that research into practical proposals that advance the public interest.
 In keeping with Princeton’s commitment to service, the clinic provides nonpartisan research, analysis, and commentary to policy makers, industry participants, journalists, and the public.
 There is a long tradition of educating public-spirited lawyers through clinical programs; we are building a similar program for the next generation of public-spirited technologists.

 Tech Policy Case Studies